Donald Trump gave me head… in a dream

 This is not some liberal ploy or meta-statement, this actually just happened 20 minutes ago.

-So the dreamer goes to a restaurant to enjoy a big, satisfying meal and ends up getting bad head from Donald Trump.
-The symbolic meaning of the dream is summarized in that sentence, but first let’s take it from the top and look at the dream piece by piece.
-Then I’ll reveal to you what the dreamer told me that puts everything into perspective.
+So, to recap, the dreamer goes to a restaurant to enjoy a big, satisfying meal and ends up getting bad head from Donald Trump.
+The symbolic meaning of the dream is summarized in that sentence, but first let’s take it from the top and look at piece by piece.
+Then I’ll reveal to you what the dreamer told me that puts everything in perspective.
 It’s worth the wait to find out.

-The dream starts off with the dreamer going to a restaurant with friends and ordering a big steak.
-But he’s told to pay before he can eat it and is forced to fill out a questionnaire.
-This symbolizes a recent move he made to a city he has always dreamed of living in.
-It’s like a big steak, but before he can enjoy having accomplished what he set out to do he has to deal with some major complications, symbolized in the dream as the questionnaire.
+The dream story opens with the dreamer going to a restaurant with friends and ordering a big steak.
+But he’s told to pay before he can eat, and forced to fill out a questionnaire.

-In a few scenes the dream summarizes a complicated situation.
-Imagine if the dreamer was asked by an old friend to describe how his big move is working out.
-He could simply recount the dream and it says it all in a way that taps into the hidden dynamics and the dreamer’s thoughts, feelings, and perceptions.
+With brevity, poignancy and humor, the dream tells a story about a complicated situation.
+Imagine if the guy who dreamed that Trump gave him head was asked by an old friend to describe how his big move to the city is working out.
+He could simply recount the dream and it says it all, in a way that taps into the hidden dynamics and the dreamer’s thoughts, feelings, and perceptions.